Skip to content

 Insignia

-‘Mad Mike’ Hoare’s Wild Geese mercenary patch
+Renowned Congo Mercenary ‘Mad Mike’ Hoare’s Wild Geese Patch

 The Wild Geese patch as shown above is often misidentified as being a mercenary or mercenary veteran’s insignia.
 This is...